 How can I avoid being impoverished by the high cost of nursing home care?

-There is also a Medicaid asset limit that must be met to comply with the Florida Medicaid eligibility requirements.
+Additionally, there is a Medicaid asset limit that must be met to comply with the Florida Medicaid eligibility requirements.
 The Medicaid eligibility requirements and the rules for eligibility for VA benefits are different.
-For a veteran seeking assisted living benefits or VA benefits for a nursing home in Florida, it is critical that the planning for the two different benefits programs be coordinated so that actions taken with respect to qualifying for VA benefit eligibility will not make the veteran ineligible for Medicaid benefits for nursing homes in Florida.
+For a veteran seeking assisted living benefits or VA benefits for a nursing home in Florida, it is critical that the planning for the two benefits programs be coordinated so that actions taken with respect to qualifying for VA benefit eligibility will not make the veteran ineligible for Medicaid benefits for nursing homes in Florida.
 A Florida elder law attorney is critical in the planning process to avoid disqualification for one type of benefits in the process of qualifying for the other type of benefits.

 What are some typical estate planning documents?

 We will discuss with you why you need a will or why you need a trust.
 We will help you understand how a will works, how a trust works, and what happens in the event of your disability and at your death.
 As discussed above with reference to advance directives, and even more so with Florida wills and trusts, you have the right to have your estate planning legal documents reflect your estate planning objectives that are unique to your needs and that deal with the estate planning issues involved in your specifically designed estate plan.

 Read More About Estate Planning Documents